ChemiKyle/Flask-Finder/README.md

 3. Open the web browser and point it at the address flask runs the web app on (typically `127.0.0.1:5000`).

 ## TODO:
-[ ] Flesh out `/db` README
-[ ] Add logging of queries, use R to generate monthly reports of search terms and times
+- [ ] Add logging of queries, use R to generate monthly reports of search terms and times